maratai/craftery/fiber_arts/fiber_arts.md

 - [Lojan Flex rigid heddle loom](https://lojan.nl/product/flex-rigid-heddle-loom/).
 I ordered from the [Woolery](https://woolery.com/) (US).
 - Peacock Loom (two harnesses, counterbalance).
 My mother-in-law passed this on; I'm restoring it to working order as the string heddles were practically rotting.

+**sewing machines**
+- Frister and Rossman hand-crank sewing machine: Antique.
+Currently restoring (mostly elbow grease cleaning out gunk; the mechanism works).
+- Janome Magnolia 7318: I believe these are no longer in production, but it's a great entry-level electric sewing machine.
+- Singer SewHandy hand-crank miniature sewing machine: Antique.
+Originally these were "toys," but *functional* toys!
+Too small and lightweight for anything but lightweight *basting*, but ridiculously portable.

 **spinning wheels**
 - Ashford Traditional - single treadle, Saxony wheel (will be going to a new home).
 - Ashford Traveller - single treadle, castle wheel.